water4699/persona-shard/README.md

 ```

 This tells Vercel:
-- Set working directory to `frontend/`
-- Install dependencies in the frontend directory
+- Install dependencies in the root directory
-- Run build command in the frontend directory
+- Run build command in the frontend directory using `--prefix`
 - Serve the built files from `frontend/dist/`
 - Handle client-side routing with SPA fallback